moby/moby/docs/reference/commandline/daemon.md

 1. Install the `ca-certificates` package for your distribution
 2. Ask your network admin for the proxy's CA certificate and append them to `/etc/pki/tls/certs/ca-bundle.crt`
-3. Then start your Docker daemon with `HTTPS_PROXY=http://username:password@proxy:port/ docker -d`.
+3. Then start your Docker daemon with `HTTPS_PROXY=http://username:password@proxy:port/ docker daemon`.
    The `username:` and `password@` are optional - and are only needed if your proxy is set up to require authentication.